sachi097/hey-esri/README.md

    Note: text in bold must be in your speech in order for speech recognition agent to serve your request
 4) Directions Tab: Contains directions wizard where user can manually enter source and destination, and get the directions.

-- Current location of the user is diplayed on the map with pin icon, user can click on the pin to get current address and longitude-latitude details.
+- Current location of the user is displayed on the map with pin icon, user can click on the pin to get current address and longitude-latitude details.
 - When the route is displayed on the map for directions service, user can click on the source/destination to get step-by-step navigations.
 - On getting results for nearby places, user can click on each places to get the address.